YohanaJ/Crops/README.md

 #### R
 R version 4.x or higher
 Libraries: dplyr, ggplot2, readr, tidyr
-Data Preprocessing in Google Colab
-The preprocessing section is implemented in Python using Google Colab.
-The scripts include:

 ### Loading and Cleaning Data:
 Handling missing values.